f5devcentral/nginx-one-lab/docs/README.md

     ![Out of Sync Instance Details](media/lab5-16.png)

 We will not go through the exercise of resolving the configuration such that it will be valid for both instance types.
-The point here is to show it is possible to mix instances and it is your reasonability to insure the configuration is valid for both NGINX Plus and NGINX Open Source.
+The point here is to show it is possible to mix instances and it is your responsibility to insure the configuration is valid for both NGINX Plus and NGINX Open Source.

 ### Removing OR Changing NGINX Instances from Config Sync Group

-We will now go though the steps for removing instances from config sync groups.
-In the example here, the main configuration from our config sync group is not compatiable with NGINX Open Source and we decided to remove it.
+We will now go though the steps for removing an instance from config sync groups.
+In the example here, the main configuration from our config sync group is not compatible with NGINX Open Source and we are going to remove it.

 To remove NGINX Open Source from this instance group: